John Bolton: Weapons of mass destruction

 He also pushed for reduced funding for the Nunn–Lugar Cooperative Threat Reduction program to halt the proliferation of nuclear materials.
 At the same time, he was involved in the implementation of the Proliferation Security Initiative, working with a number of countries to intercept the trafficking in weapons of mass destruction and in materials for use in building nuclear weapons.

+Democratic Congressman Henry Waxman alleged that Bolton played a role in encouraging the inclusion of the statement that British Intelligence had determined Iraq attempted to procure yellowcake uranium from Niger in Bush's 2003 State of the Union Address.
+These statements were claimed by critics of the President to be partly based on documents found to be forged.
+Waxman's allegations could not be confirmed, as they were based on classified documents.
+Bolton stated in June 2004 congressional testimony that Iran was lying about enriched uranium contamination: "Another unmistakable indicator of Iran's intentions is the pattern of repeatedly lying to ... the IAEA ... when evidence of uranium enriched to 36 percent was found, it attributed this to contamination from imported centrifuge parts."
+However, later isotope analysis supported Iran's explanation of foreign contamination for most of the observed enriched uranium.
+At their August 2005 meeting the IAEA's Board of Governors concluded: "Based on the information currently available to the Agency, the results of that analysis tend, on balance, to support Iran's statement about the foreign origin of most of the observed HEU [highly enriched uranium] contamination."

 Diplomacy

 According to an article in The New Republic, Bolton was highly successful in pushing his agenda, but his bluntness made him many enemies.
 "Iran's Foreign Ministry has called Bolton 'rude' and 'undiplomatic'."
 In response to critics, Bolton says his record "demonstrates clear support for effective multilateral diplomacy."
 Bush administration officials have stated that his past statements would allow him to negotiate from a powerful position.
 "It's like the Palestinians' having to negotiate with [Israeli Prime Minister] Ariel Sharon.
 If you have a deal, you know you have a deal," an anonymous official told CNN.
 He also "won widespread praise for his work establishing the Proliferation Security Initiative, a voluntary agreement supported (at the time) by 60 countries".